rademakr/homelab-docs/docs/Nextcloud.md

 Connecting to the instanaces
 ----------------------------

-Connecting to the main Nextcloud-app instance:
+Connecting to the main Nextcloud-app instance :

 ```bash
 docker exec -it nextcloud-nextcloud-app-1 /bin/bash